Skip to main content

 Graduate:

-• 3 hours: 400-level business electives chosen from outside the accounting discipline (includes ACC 453 and BIS 471 & BIS 482 if not already counted toward the core requirement)
+• 3 hours: 400-level business elective chosen from outside the accounting discipline

-NOTE: Students in either sequence who wish to enhance their chances of passing the CPA examination should include in their Plan of Study the following advanced accounting courses: ACC 330, ACC 334, ACC 336, and ACC 337.
+NOTE: Students in either sequence who wish to enhance their chances of passing the CPA examination should include in their Plan of Study the following advanced accounting courses: ACC 444, ACC 446, ACC 447.

 The College of Business only allows students to repeat a course once.
 Students who earn a W grade in either attempt must apply for permission to complete a third enrollment.